 - Mental anguish damages

 - Loss of consortium or companionship damages

 - Punitive damages against those responsible

+To learn more, speak with a qualified injury lawyer in your area.
 Please keep in mind that the statute of limitations to file a wrongful death claim in California is two years from the date of the person’s death.
 Failing to file a claim in this timeline will likely result in a dismissal of the case.